argonne-lcf/user-guides/docs/polaris/data-science-workflows/julia.md

 high-speed access.
 Therefore, this Julia depot folder should be located on a fast filesystem of your choice.
 The Julia depot directory is set via the environment variable `JULIA_DEPOT_PATH`.
-For example, you can set the Julia depot to a directory on Polaris eagle filesystem by adding the following line to your `~/.bashrc` file:
+For example, you can set the Julia depot to a directory on Polaris's Eagle filesystem by adding the following line to your `~/.bashrc` file:

 ```bash